Jean-Francois-C/SAP-Security-Audit/README.md

 ```

 <i/> 1.3 - Review the SAP security policy settings for logon and password </i>
-> Collect and review the "RSPARAM" configuration file (Use the Tcode SA38 and then enter RSPARAM)
+> To audit the SAP security policy settings, collect and review the "RSPARAM" configuration file (Use the Tcode SA38 and then enter RSPARAM)
 ```
 Parameters						Description
 ————————————————————————————————————————————————————————————————————————————————————————————————